 Category 1: Sub-Category 1:

 10 Other Mental Health and Behavioral Services 10040 behavior support

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-ice Definition (Scope):
+Serv vice Definition (Scope):

 Category 4: Sub-Category 4:

-10 Other Mental Health and Behavioral Services Category 2: Category 3: Category 3:

 This is a direct and indirect service that includes a comprehensive assessment; the development of strategies to support the participant based upon the assessment; and the provision of interventions and training to participants, staff, parents and caregivers.
 Services must be required to meet the current needs of the participant, as documented and authorized in the service plan.